ASFOpenSARlab/opensarlab-docs/user-guides/troubleshooting_guide.md

     - We are training it on SAR domain knowledge.
     - When questioned on a topic for which it lacks knowledge, it defaults to saying it doesn't know over generating hallucinations and providing inaccurate information
     - It is not yet available inside individual labs, only on the OpenScienceLab portal.
-- If the chatbot is unable to answer to your questions, please contact an [OpenSARlab administrator](mailto:uaf-jupyterhub-asf@alaska.edu) for help.
+- If the chatbot is unable to answer to your questions, please contact an [OpenScienceLab administrator](mailto:uaf-jupyterhub-asf@alaska.edu) for help.

 <!-- TODO: add documentation in regards to server timeouts -->